 Although geographic variation alone does not indicate how much of these states’ antibiotic prescribing is unnecessary or inappropriate, it highlights regions where targeted antibiotic stewardship efforts may prove useful.

-Understanding which types of health care practitioners most frequently prescribe outpatient antibiotics can helpprioritize antibiotic stewardship efforts.
-Primary care physicians—including family practice doctors, pediatricians, and internal medicine physicians—are key providers of outpatient health care services in the U.S. Collectively, they accounted for 38 percent of all outpatient antibiotic prescriptions in 2017, or 410 prescriptions per provider.
-Nurse practitioners and physician assistants also play an important role in outpatient antibiotic prescribing, accounting for 28 percent of all outpatient prescriptions and prescribing at a similar rate to primary care physicians—409 prescriptions per provider.
+Understanding which types of health care practitioners most frequently prescribe outpatient antibiotics can help prioritize antibiotic stewardship efforts.
+Primary care physicians—including family practice doctors, pediatricians, and internal medicine physicians—are key providers of outpatient health care services in the U.S. Collectively, they accounted for 36% of all outpatient antibiotic prescriptions in 2018, or 376 prescriptions per provider.
+Nurse practitioners and physician assistants also play an important role in outpatient antibiotic prescribing, accounting for 29% of all outpatient prescriptions and prescribing at a rate of 423 prescriptions per provider in 2018.
 Engaging these practitioners will be essential to improving outpatient antibiotic stewardship.

-A wide range of other health care providers also regularly prescribe antibiotics in outpatient settings, such as dentists (10 percent), emergency medicine physicians (5 percent), and dermatologists (2 percent).
+A wide range of other health care providers also regularly prescribes antibiotics in outpatient settings, such as dentists (10%), emergency medicine physicians (5%), and dermatologists (2%).
 Although the proportion of total antibiotic prescriptions is not indicative of the appropriateness of prescribing, targeted engagement of these and other outpatient providers in antibiotic stewardship efforts could have a meaningful impact on reducing unnecessary antibiotic use.